 Condoms should also be used during the first 48 hours after having a course of chemotherapy.
-This is to protect your partner from any potential harmful effects of the chemotherapy medication in your sperm.
+This is to protect your partner from any potentially harmful effects of the chemotherapy medication in your sperm.

-Due to this risk, you will require regular tests to check if the cancer has returned.
+Because of the risk of recurrance, you'll need regular tests to check if the cancer has returned.
 These include:

 Follow-up and testing is usually recommended depending on the extent of the cancer and the treatment offered.
 This is usually more frequent in the first year or two but follow-up appointments may last for up to five years.
 In certain cases, it may be necessary to continue follow-up appointments for 10 years or longer.

 If the cancer returns following treatment for stage one testicular cancer, and it's diagnosed at an early stage, it will usually be possible to cure it using chemotherapy and possibly also radiotherapy.
 Some types of recurring testicular cancer have a cure rate of over 95%.

 Recurrences that occur after previous combination chemotherapy can also be cured, but the chances of this will vary between individuals and you'll need to ask your doctors to discuss this with you.